 I stayed an extra 10 months and met some amazing people from all walks of life from gypsy cave dwellers, hippies, students from all around the World.
 All these foreigners live side by side with the Moroccan expats and Spanish locals.
 But it was the friendships I made with my fellow international classmates that were the most special because we all shared common ground – we were all foreigners in a foreign land.
 We shared experiences and collectively took our first steps into the adult world.

 I interviewed many other study-abroad students in many other countries and they all echo the same feeling that there is something special and liberating about being young and abroad.
 Every international student looks back at their study abroad experiences as a special time in their lives where they made friends from people from all around the world and shared with them a truly unforgettable experience.

 “We’re at a crossroads in European history, In five years’ time we will either see an increase in the forces of hatred and division in society, including ultra-nationalism xenophobia, Islamophobia and anti-Semitism, or we will be able to fight this horrific tendency.”

 Emine Bozkurt, a Dutch MEP who heads the anti-racism lobby at the European parliament.

-The story is about an outsider trying to adapt and nd a sense of belonging.
-It’s themes are of tolerance and acceptance.
-This works on many different levels and re ects in Ben’s journey of trying to move on from a long-term relationship.
+The story is about a foreigner trying to adapt and find a sense of belonging in a foreign.
+This works on many different levels and reflects in Ben’s journey of trying to move on from a long-term relationship.
 His rebirth is coupled with his (and his friends) own acceptance of where their lives are heading.

-Many students regardless of nationality, go through the same rituals and it’s this shared experience that makes them bond together, giving them valuable experiences, memories and friendships that last forever.
+Many immigrants/study abroad students, go through the same rituals and it’s this shared experience that makes them bond together, giving them valuable experiences, memories and friendships that last forever.
 They come out of the experience with a better understanding of other cultures and religions.